splunk/public-o11y-docs/metrics-and-metadata/metrics-dimensions-mts.rst

 * To find and edit your metadata, use the Metadata Catalogue.
 Learn more at :ref:`metadata-catalog`.
 * To link metadata to other resources, see how in :ref:`link-metadata-to-content`.

+For more tools to leverage your data, see:

+* :ref:`data-visualization-charts`
+* :ref:`view-alerts`
+* :ref:`view-detectors`

 .. _metadata-dimension:

 Dimensions
 ================================================================================

-Dimensions are metadata in the form of key-value pairs that a monitoring software sends in along with the metrics.
+Dimensions are metadata in the form of key-value pairs that monitoring software sends in along with the metrics.
+The set of MTS dimensions sent during ingest is used, along with the metric name, to uniquely identify an MTS.

 Dimensions provide additional information about the metric, such as the name of the host that sent the metric.
 For example, ``"hostname": "host1"``.

 .. note::
     * Two key-value pairs with different keys are different dimensions, regardless of value.
+For example, ``"hostname": "bcn"`` and ``"clustername": "bcn"``.
     * Two key-value pairs that have the same key but different values are different dimensions.
+For example, ``"hostname": "bcn"`` and ``"hostname": "gir"``.
     * Two key-value pairs with the same key and value are the same dimension.
+For example, ``"hostname": "host"`` and ``"hostname": "host"``.

+See how to use them in :ref:`metadata-best-practices`.

 Dimensions criteria
 ----------------------